 Moreover, he has served as a member of the jury at various international piano competitions, in addition of several Masterclasses.
-Regularly invited to perform in Asia, he is appointed in 2014 as "Honorable International Artist-in-Residence" of the Hong Kong Music and Performing School.
 A truly dedicated artist, he has given several benefit concerts for humanitarian causes such as Amnesty International and Combating Cystic Fibrosis.
 His performances have been broadcast on major radio and TV channels such as France 3, France 2, France Musique, Radio Classique, Radio Suisse Romande, SRF (Switzerland), Kultur Radio RBB, MDR, WDR, HR2 Kultur, BR-klassik (Germany), Radio Nacional d’Espanya, Civil Radio (Hungary), Radio Paris-La Paz (Bolivia), QBS (Quatar), Radio Canada, ABC Classic FM (Australia) and Radio New Zealand.
 His recordings released by ARS Produktion, NAXOS, Chandos and INTEGRAL Classic to outstanding international critical acclaim have won prestigious Awards including the Classica “CHOC”, Diapason 5, Télérama 4 f, Resmusica “CLEF” (France), MusicWeb International “recording of the month” (UK), Klassik Heute “Empfehlung” (Germany), Crescendo Magazine “JOKER” (Belgium), RITMO 4 stars (Spain), MUSICA 5 stars (Italy) and Pizzicato “SUPERSONIC” (Luxembourg).
 He is also responsible for the major world premieres of Debussy, Ravel and Schmitt works.
 The SACD-CD of the 2 Ravel’s Piano Concertos is praised by Fanfare magazine (USA) among “the best recordings of the year” and “the only relevant performance which could exist alongside the reference recordings of Michelangeli and Zimerman” (Klassik Heute).
-His new album devoted to Debussy stands out as one of the recording events of 2018 in tribute to the centenary of his death.
+His new album devoted to Debussy stands out as one of the recording events of 2018 in tribute to the centenary of the composer's death.
 Mr. Larderet is also the Artistic Director of the Piano au Musée Würth international festival in France, which he managed as Artistic Director until 2017.

 Updated biographies should not be altered without permission.
 Please don't use previous material but only the download versions.